hammer-and-anvil/hammer-and-anvil/README.md

 ### Inter malleum et incudem — Between the hammer and the anvil
 > *I spent over 35 years as a successful Construction Project Manager and business owner, leading business development and operations in the industry.
 That was until an accident—a fall from a ladder—changed my trajectory.
-Now, I'm shifting gears and looking to pivot into the IT and Cybersecurity sector, ready to apply my skills, experience, and resilience to a new challenge.*
+Now, I'm shifting gears and looking to pivot into the IT and Cybersecurity sector, ready to apply my skills, experience, and determination to a new challenge.*

 ### A good anvil does not fear the hammer
-> *resilience and adaptability in the face of life’s challenges*
+> *resilience and adaptability*

 ### It is better to be the hammer than the anvil
 > *individual agency over inaction*